 Who needs a Financial Model Template?

-- management, mostly CFOs, and CEOs
+- Management Executives, mostly CFOs and CEOs

-- management consultants
+- Management consultants

 Why Users are interested in a Financial Model Template?

-The general reason why financial model templates are being searched is that the can save significant time.
+The general reason why financial model templates are being searched is that they can save significant time.
 Creating a financial model can easily turn into a very time-consuming exercise.
 Thus, it is worth the effort first to check if there is a suitable financial model template available.
-It is much faster to get the job done when starting off a good template rather than having to start from scratch.
+It is much faster to get the job done when starting off with a good template, rather than having to start from scratch.

 How to design a Great Financial Model Template

-The general aspect when designing a model template is user friendliness.
-Everything, which makes the model user, friendly is a bonus and will be appreciated by the users.
-As users will be located in different countries, also the model needs to offer some flexibility to easily adapt the model to any country or currency where it shall be used.
+The general aspect when designing a model template is user-friendliness.
+Everything, which makes the model user-friendly, is a bonus and will be appreciated by the users.
+As users will be located in different countries, the model needs to offer some flexibility to easily adapt the model to any country or currency where it shall be used.

 - Currency – The currency should be easily changeable as users might be located in different countries and might use other currencies than the US Dollar (USD).
-One way to do that can be to have the three-digit currency code being inputted in the assumptions and the stated currency in the calculations referred to that.
+One way to do that can is to have the three-digit currency code being inputted in the assumptions and the stated currency in the calculations referred to that.

-- Starting Year – When a financial model explicitly uses years as column headers, they need to be updated as time goes by.
+- Start Year – When a financial model explicitly uses years as column headers, they need to be updated as time goes by.
 One way to do that is also to put the starting year as input into the assumptions and make the other years dependent on that (e.g. Next Year = Start Year +1).
-For past years, they can also make dependent on the Starting Year (Past Year = Start Year -1).
+For the past years, they can also make it dependent on the Starting Year (Past Year = Start Year -1).

-- Consistency – a financial model should be designed in a consistent way.
+- Consistency – A financial model should be designed in a consistent way.
 E.g. for real estate models, where you want to project cash flows for single plots as well the overall project, the calculations for plots and the overall project can be separated into different sheets in Excel.
-Thus it’s important that on each sheet of those plots, the revenues and costs are always placed on the same row numbers and the years always use the same columns.
+Thus, it’s important that on each sheet of those plots, the revenues and costs are always placed on the same row numbers and the years always use the same columns.
 Designing a model in such a way makes it much easier, to sum up, the yearly totals (always same column, same rows) and to review the model.

 How to Explain your Financial Model

 - Description – Users might not know what the purpose of the financial model is.
-Provide a description of the functionalities of your model and the purpose it serves
+Provide a description of the functionalities of your model and the purpose it serves.